mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

 Bugfixes
 ############
 - Search box for fitting functions in Fit interface no longer shows duplicate functions.
-- Fit Function DSFinterp1DFit, which was deprecated, has been removed.
+- Fit Function ``DSFinterp1DFit``, which was deprecated, has been removed.
-- Function :ref:`func-CompositeFunction` will now throw an exception if ``getNumberDomains()`` is called and there is an inconsistent number of domains in any of the member functions.
+- :ref:`func-CompositeFunction` will now throw an exception if ``getNumberDomains()`` is called and there is an inconsistent number of domains in any of the member functions.

 Data Handling